Northern red-backed vole: Food habits

 truffle in the diet remained constant throughout the summer.

 Predators

-Some predators of northern red-backed voles include American marten (Martes americana), Arctic fox (Alopex lagopus), red fox (Vulpes vulpes), raccoon (Procyon lotor), stoat (Mustela erminea), snowy owl (Bubo scandiacus), coyote (Canis latrans), and probably most other predators of small mammals that occur within the range of northern red-backed voles.
+Some predators of northern red-backed voles include American marten (Martes americana), Arctic fox (Vulpes lagopus), red fox (Vulpes vulpes), raccoon (Procyon lotor), stoat (Mustela erminea), snowy owl (Bubo scandiacus), coyote (Canis latrans), and probably most other predators of small mammals that occur within the range of northern red-backed voles.
 In Alaska, northern red-backed voles and voles (Microtus spp.) comprised 74% of the diet of American martens in the summer and 68% of the diet during the winter.